spatialos/UnrealGDK/SpatialGDK/Documentation/content/non-unreal-layers.md

 You must register the callbacks inside your game instance's `::Init()` function to ensure your callbacks will be triggered for initial network operations received by the SpatialOS worker connection.

 Each `USpatialDispatcher::AddOpCallback` function returns a `CallbackId`.
-You can deregister your callbacks using the `USpatialDispatcher::RemoveOpCallback` function and passing the `CallbackId` parameter returned by the corresponding call to `USpatialDispatcher::AddOpCallback`.
+You can deregister your callbacks using the `USpatialDispatcher::RemoveOpCallback` function and passing the `CallbackId` parameter that was returned by the corresponding call to `USpatialDispatcher::AddOpCallback`.

 There is a basic example in the _Examples_ section below.
 For more examples of how to deserialize the `Worker_Op` type see the SpatialOS documentation on [serialization in the Worker SDK in C’s API](https://docs.improbable.io/reference/latest/capi/serialization).